 The existing Fremont/Folsom Street off-ramp from I-80 to downtown San Francisco includes one ramp that descends to Fremont Street mid-block between Howard and Folsom Streets at an approximately 90-degree angle and another ramp that descends in a diagonal direction to the intersection of Fremont and Folsom Streets.
 The former has been in existence for many years, and its design facilitates free left turns to Fremont Street northbound.

-The Folsom Street Off-Ramp Realignment Project proposes to modify both of these ramps in order to facilitate better pedestrian movement and to improve the pedestrian environment.
+The Folsom Street Off-Ramp Realignment Project will modify both of these ramps in order to facilitate better pedestrian movement and to improve the pedestrian environment.
 The modified off-ramp terminus will be realigned perpendicular to Fremont Street and all existing right-turn and left-turn movements will be maintained.
 The new off-ramp T-intersection will include a new traffic signal, which will allow for new continuous sidewalk and Class II bike lanes on the east side of Fremont Street.
 This realignment will conform to the planned development goals of the Transbay Redevelopment Project Area.